m-rubik/Grow-Space/README.md

 2. change "python.terminal.activateEnvironment" to False

 ## Contributing
-Talk to Mason to get access as needed.
+Talk to Mason to obtain source directory accessed.
 Please make sure to update tests as appropriate.